yenhsunlin/dukes/README.md

 or whatever style you like!

-## Misc
+## Bugs and troubleshooting

-Bug report and troubleshooting please contact the author Yen-Hsun Lin via [yenhsun@phys.ncku.edu.tw](mailto:yenhsun@phys.ncku.edu.tw).
+Please report to the author, Yen-Hsun Lin, via [yenhsun@phys.ncku.edu.tw](mailto:yenhsun@phys.ncku.edu.tw).